-- Assist in moderation of the Facebook Group and/or the website (at least one, both if desired) - Comment on posts on both FB group and blog - Video conference committee meetings (Skype, etc.) as needed target weekly moving towards monthly once strategy has been developed.
+- Assist in moderation of the Facebook Group and/or the website (at least one, both if desired) - Comment on posts on both FB group and blog - Video conference committee meetings (Skype, etc.) as needed target weekly to fortnightly, activity dependent.